mk2softwareDev/Network-/README.md

-# Network- This project is encapsulated inside network security folder
+# Network- This project is encapsulated in domain of network security.